 Do you like donuts?
 I’ll admit, it’s not one of my favorite foods but mostly because I tend to eat too many.
 I do have my favorites though (Boston Cream & Maple Glazed) and like to treat myself every so often.
 I wondered though how difficult it was to make donuts at home instead of going out to buy them.

-After some googling, I found a tasty recipe for baked donuts and decided that I would use that for my base.
+After some googling, I found a tasty recipe for baked donuts and decided that I would use that for my base to make my own baked pumpkin donuts with maple glaze.

 And with my love for all things pumpkin spice, I also wanted to see how I could add that flavor into the mix.
 I also looked for a simple glaze recipe to make these extra tasty.